-For over a century, a group of women in London pulled off some of the most daring heists, ran blackmail rackets, and caused absolute mayhem, all while looking impeccably stylish.
-They were known as the Forty Elephants—an all-female crime syndicate that struck fear into shopkeepers and police alike.
+For over a century, a group of stylish, sharp-witted women in London pulled off some of the most audacious heists, ran blackmail rackets, and sowed chaos in the most refined of places.
+They were known as the Forty Elephants—an all-female crime syndicate that struck fear into shopkeepers, scandalised high society, and humiliated the police—all while dressed to kill, quite literally.

 The Rise of the Forty Elephants